Staff

 She received her bachelor’s degree in economics, business, and management from Empire State College.
 She earned Chartered Advisor in Philanthropy credentials mastering financial details involved in different forms of charitable giving and completed Plus Delta a disciplined approach of fundraising.
 In addition, she is a graduate of Trust and Estate Administration schools offered by the New York Bankers Association.

 Nancy resides in Ithaca with her husband, Peter.
-She is a Certified Group Fitness Instructor and as often as possible gets away from her laptop to go cycling, hiking, to play Pickball and to participate in Women Swimmin’ on Cayuga Lake to support Hospicare.
+She is a Certified Group Fitness Instructor and as often as possible gets away from her laptop to go cycling, hiking, to play Pickleball and to participate in Women Swimmin’ on Cayuga Lake to support Hospicare.

 Madeline Rosas